Last updated August 30, 2019

 A telecoil is a small device that is built into some hearing aids for use with the telephone as well as assistive listening devices.
 Not all hearing aids have telecoils.

 Phones with a T-Rating of T3 or T4 meet FCC requirements and are more likely to work well for people who use hearing aids with telecoils.
 T4 is the better/higher of the two ratings.
+More information about hearing aid compatible cell phones can be found here.

 Because user experiences are varied and highly individualized, Club Cellular recommends customers try several hearing aid compatible phones to determine which phones will work best for them.